The Conservation, Restoration, and Repair of Stringed Instruments and Their Bows

 Steven A. Sirr and John R. Waddle

-• Checklist for the Documentation of Stringed Instruments
+• The Documentation of Stringed Instruments

-• Checklist for the Documentation of Bows
+• The Documentation of Bows

-Paul Siefried and Tom Wilder
+Paul Martin Siefried and Tom Wilder

 Elizabeth Vander Veer Shaak